bt1k/emojiboard/README.md

 In the `server` directory, create a file named `.env` (don't commit this file with Git).
 Add the following environment variables to that file:

 * `EMOJIBOARD_DB_URL` - The URL of your Postgres database.
 E.g. `postgres://user:password@localhost:5432/emojiboard`.
+* `EMOJIBOARD_CORS_ORIGINS` - A comma-separated list of all origins allowed to get responses from the back-end, under CORS rules.
+E.g. `https://foo.com, https://bar.com`.

 ## Database migrations